-The consolidated and combined historical financial statements include the assets, liabilities and operations of RESI, as well as the assets, liabilities and operations of RESI's subsidiaries including Republic Canada, Inc., a Delaware corporation, and its subsidiaries, including Republic Environmental Systems Ltd. ("RESL") (formerly known as Great Lakes Environmental Group Ltd.), the Canadian hazardous waste services subsidiary of Republic Industries, which was acquired by Republic Industries in July 1991 and contributed to RESI in connection with the Distribution; and Republic Environmental Systems (Cleveland), Inc. (formerly known as Evergreen Environmental Group, Inc.), which was acquired by Republic Industries in September 1991 and contributed to RESI in May 1993.
+The consolidated and combined historical financial statements include the assets, liabilities and operations of RESI, as well as the assets, liabilities and operations of RESI's subsidiaries including Republic Canada, Inc., a Delaware corporation, and its subsidiaries, including Republic Environmental Systems Ltd. ("RESL") (formerly known as Great Lakes Environmental Group Ltd.), the Canadian hazardous waste services subsidiary of Republic Industries, which was acquired by Republic Industries in July 1991 and contributed to RESI in connection with the Distribution; and Republic Environmental Group, Inc.), which was acquired by Republic Industries in September 1991 and contributed to RESI in May 1993.